Bfgeshka/awesome-c/README.md

 * [Leandros/WindowsHModular](https://github.com/Leandros/WindowsHModular) - A modular Windows.h Header.
 Licensed under Public Domain & MIT.
 * [Microsoft/Windows-driver-samples](https://github.com/Microsoft/Windows-driver-samples) - This repo contains driver samples prepared for use with Microsoft Visual Studio and the Windows Driver Kit (WDK).
 It contains both Universal Windows Driver and desktop-only driver samples.
 * [Microsoft/checkedc](https://github.com/Microsoft/checkedc) - Checked C is an extension to C that adds checking to detect or prevent common programming errors such as buffer overruns and out-of-bounds memory accesses.
 This repo has a wiki for Checked C, sample code, the specification, and test code.
+* [Xfennec/progress](https://github.com/Xfennec/progress) - Linux tool to show progress for cp, rm, dd, ...
+* [a0rtega/pafish](https://github.com/a0rtega/pafish) - Pafish is a demonstration tool that employs several techniques to detect sandboxes and analysis environments in the same way as malware families do.

 ## Procedural Generation ##
 * [heman][382] - Tiny library of image utilities dealing with height maps,